| 1988 |

 | 1993 |

-Alpha- and gamma-SNAP act synergistically in intra-Golgi transport; beta-SNAP is a brain-specific isoform of alpha-SNAP; SNAPs enable NSF to bind to target membranes and specificity is conferred by SNAP receptors (SNAREs) on the membranes being fused. |
+Alpha- and gamma-SNAP are ubiquitously expressed and act synergistically in intra-Golgi transport; beta-SNAP is a brain-specific isoform of alpha-SNAP.
+SNAPs enable NSF to bind to target membranes, and their action at specific fusion sites is controlled by SNARE receptors particular to the membranes being fused. |

-cDNA cloning, in vitro transport assay, tissue expression analysis |
+cDNA cloning, in vitro Golgi transport assay, tissue expression analysis |

 Nature |